QuantumSavory/QuantumSavory.jl/docs/src/index.md

 Depending on your learning style, you might prefer to start at different locations in the above documentation.

+### Capabilities

+QuantumSavory offers advanced features such as:

+- **Hardware Parameter Database**: Detailed records of quantum hardware metrics, enabling realistic simulations and performance benchmarking.
+- **Noise Processes Zoo**: A collection of noise models for simulating quantum systems under realistic and complex conditions.
+- **Protocols and Circuits Compendium**: Pre-designed quantum circuits and protocols for rapid prototyping and optimization of applications.

-Below we demo some of the results of the How-To guides.
+Below we show some of the results of the How-To guides.

 #### A simulation of a quantum repeater: